agajansahatov/home-guardian/README.md

 Sure, here's an addition to your README.md explaining how the system works:

+## Implementation
+The system is implemented using a combination of hardware and software components, including Arduino UNO boards, sensors, actuators, and a Python script.
+The Arduino board interfaces with sensors to collect environmental data, while the Python script processes this data and controls external devices based on predefined rules and conditions.
+The integration of various technologies enables the creation of a versatile and effective smart home environmental monitoring system.

 ## System Overview

-The "Home Guardian" system utilizes the principles of object-oriented programming (OOP) and several design patterns to create an effective and flexible smart home environmental monitoring system.
+The system utilizes the principles of object-oriented programming (OOP) and several design patterns to create an effective and flexible smart home environmental monitoring system.
 I have put the images of the working system and the UML diagram in the "results" folder.

 Here's an overview of how the system works:

 ### Object-Oriented Design